 - This is where prayer comes in.
 Prayer is talking with God about what God and I are doing together.
 To pray is to enter into a loving-knowing relationship with God.

-- In prayer I talk and listen to God.
-Talk – I express my love to God, and my concerns.
+- In prayer I talk to God.
+I express my love to God, and my concerns.
 I don’t hesitate to ask for my own self if my request is kingdom-advancing.
-This is called petitionary prayer.
+This is called “petitionary prayer.”
 I meet some people who feel odd about asking for their own self.
-That feeling is not a feeling from God.
+That feeling is not from God.
 I also pray for others.
-This is called intercessory prayer.
+This is called “intercessory prayer.”

-- Listen – when God speaks to me, I write it down.
+- In prayer I listen to God.
+When God speaks to me, I write it down.
 I keep a spiritual journal, which is a record of the voice and activity of God to me.
 I will remember the things God speaks to me.
 God's history with me is more precious than things and accomplishments.

 - I have found that God has much to say to me – today.
 I take "This is the day the Lord has made" seriously.
 Today is the day of breakthrough for me.

 - God has plans and purposes for me, which have to do with His Kingdom and His righteousness.
-I will, now, seek these two things in the first place.
-Then God will add all good things unto me. (“Good” = the kind of things God values, things like love and honor and reconciliation and joy and peace and compassion and real, authentic relationship.
+I will seek these two things in the first place.
+Then God will add all good things unto me. (“Good” = the kind of things God values, things like love and honor and reconciliation and joy and peace and compassion and real, authentic relationship.)

-I will pray, with these kind of things in mind, today.
+I will pray, with these things in mind, today.